codepath/parse-web-demo/README.md

 ### Creating Objects

 Data in Parse is a Parse Object.
-In the Parse documentation, you can create a subclass of Parse Object for your model objects, but its not required.
+In the Parse documentation, you can create a subclass of Parse Object for your model objects, but it's not required.
 You can also create a generic Parse Object, and specify the table in the instantiation.
 For example,

 `const message = new Parse.Object("Messages", req.body)`